srauph/Covigo/README.md

 ```

 Whether you use the MySQL root user or a custom user, save the `env` file.
 You will finally need to
-run some configration commands, and then Covigo will be fully set up:
+run some configuration commands, and then Covigo will be fully set up.

 In your terminal, ensuring your working directory is the project's root, run these commands and answer
 any questions that are prompted: